 - Use distilled water to avoid impurities.

-- Strain the ink through a fine cloth or cheesecloth to remove any remaining cochineal powder.
+- Strain the ink through a fine cloth or cheesecloth to remove any remaining cochineal powder, I use a fine mesh strainer with cheese cloth.

 Cochineal ink will last for several months if it is stored in a cool, dark place.
 It can be used to write with a pen, brush, or quill.